kcrary/istari/docs/lib/bar.md

                 (fn x . f (let next x' = x in next (pause x' x))) (next (fn x . f (let next x' = x in next (pause x' x))))

+The reduction for `ffix` is:

     ffix A f --> f (next (ffix A f))

+It appears in the registry under the name `Bar.unroll_ffix`.
+It can also be used through the `unroll` tactic.

 The partial type `bar A` provides an `A` now, or sometime later: